-Today’s recipe is for Peanut Butter Energy Bites, but first a little about workout snacks.
+Today’s recipe is for Peanut Butter Energy Balls, but first a little about workout snacks.
 Sometimes working up the energy and willpower to go on a 5-mile run sounds much like the soundtrack to one of Rocky Balboa’s movies.
 I tell myself I can do it, and before you know it, I’ve at least gotten my shoes laced up and the iPod ready to go.
 The feeling you get when you finish that run or similar workout is again much like victory after a boxing match.
 Joking aside, one of the most important things in the planning of my workout is the pre and post-snacks.
-I don’t often exercise long enough (usually 1-2 hours max) to need a mid-exercise fuel as well, but the pre and post-snacks like our peanut butter energy bites are a must.
+I don’t often exercise long enough (usually 1-2 hours max) to need a mid-exercise fuel as well, but the pre and post-snacks like our peanut butter energy balls are a must.
 After a few years of studying nutrition and getting some valuable experience, and after gleaning knowledge from the nutrition experts in the University of Florida’s athletic program, I’ve learned that what you eat after a workout is just as significant as what you eat before.

 The before snack or meal is best taken within 1-2 hours of the workout, as it provides the energy you’ll need during exercise.
 The post-workout snack will repair muscle tissue and replenish glycogen stores.
 But the best piece of information I have to share is that those two snacks are very similar in terms of what they should contain.
 They both need to have some quality carbs, preferably a slow-release whole grain to fuel your entire workout, and lean protein: your muscles need amino acids for repair, and lean protein has just that.